sjchoure/USB-CDC-Devices/README.md

 To build do,
 > make program

+To run the executable do,
+> sudo ./program

 To remove the executable file do,
 > make clean

 ## Future Scope
 - SPI Communication
 - I2C Communication